Balochistan Government Initiates Women Empowerment Programme - UrduPoint

 Under the programme, Rs 600 million has been earmarked to build hostels at each divisional headquarter of the province to provide safe residence for working women, he added.

-The government has expedited the development work of women directorate in Quetta, he said and added that as a nation we could not succeed unless we empower women.
+The government had expedited the development work of women directorate in Quetta, he said and added that as a nation we could not succeed unless we empower women.

-He said that the government has established Baby Care Centres at the province.
+He said that the government had established Baby Care Centers in the province.

 The official said it was quite evident that economic and social initiatives had helped in improving progress for eliminating gender disparity.
 "No country can be developed without empowering its women," he added.